 |Faculty||Faculty of Engineering|

 |Programme length||One year full-time|

 |Part-time study available||No, full-time only|

 Biomedical engineering is an emerging field in the UK that involves applying physical, chemical, mathematical, computer science and engineering principles to the analysis of biological, medical, behavioural and health-related problems.
 Biomedical engineers develop innovative devices and procedures to help prevent, diagnose and treat diseases.
 It relies on an in-depth understanding of science and engineering fundamentals, combined with a broad knowledge of physiological and anatomical systems.

 This programme allows you to gain expertise in this exciting field and covers both theory and practical applications.
-You will acquire the analytical tools and broad physical knowledge of modern engineering and science, as well as a fundamental understanding of the anatomical and physiological systems, and familiarity with recent technological breakthroughs.
+You will acquire analytical tools and a broad physical knowledge of modern engineering and science.
+This is combined with a fundamental understanding of anatomical and physiological systems, and familiarity with recent technological breakthroughs.